Lead engineer in creating a Bank Statement Processing Engine from scratch to extract financial data and insights.

 Duration: June 2024 - Aug 2024 (2 Mos)

-Explored and implemented Chain-of-Thought prompting to optimize reasoning and decision quality across agents.
+Implemented the multi-agent system using LangGraph and Chain-of-Thought prompting to optimize reasoning and decision quality across agents.

-Skills: Large Language Models (LLMs), LangChain, LangGraph, Prompt Engineering, streamlit, NLP, Git
+Skills: Generative AI, Large Language Models (LLMs), Multi-Agent Systems, LangGraph, Prompt Engineering, Streamlit, Git

 Manager: Dr. Thomas Woo, Research Group Leader - Autonomous Systems Research Department